Is Our Country Failing At Sport Due To The Lack Of Opportunity Given To State Schools?

 Now, how do we combat this?

-Additional funding is one option, but with the current economical climate this may not be enough to really get the wheels in motion and genuinely help out smaller state schools.
+Additional funding is one option, but with the current economic climate, this may not be enough to really get the wheels in motion and genuinely help out smaller state schools.

-Another option is to install more elite competitions with bigger incentives (not just for the winners) that will push both the coaches/teachers and students to want to succeed not necessarily just take part.
-This level of competition will also allow the crossover between private and state school teams to play each other locally and nationally and encourage more scouting.
-Through this I feel that there will be more opportunity for all students to have the chance to get noticed by professional sports clubs that can channel them be a top level athlete and full fill their otherwise over looked potential.
+Another option is to install more elite competitions with bigger incentives (not just for the winners) that will push both the coaches/teachers and students to want to succeed, not necessarily just take part.
+This level of competition will also allow the crossover between private and state school teams to play each other locally and nationally, and encourage more scouting.
+Through this, I feel that there will be more opportunities for all students to have the chance to get noticed by professional sports clubs that can channel them to be a top-level athlete and fulfil their otherwise overlooked potential.

-There is a serious concern about the amount of elite athletes that we as a country are producing and something needs to be done.
-We as a collective should be working hard to find the very best we have to offer and give them a bright future so we can really perform and excel on the world stage.
-This in turn will give the younger students the aspirations that dreams are achievable and if not, then they will see the importance of passing on knowledge and guidance to the next generation.
+There is a serious concern about the number of elite athletes that we as a country are producing, and something needs to be done.
+We as a collective should be working hard to find the very best we have to offer and give them a bright future, so we can really perform and excel on the world stage.
+This, in turn, will give the younger students the aspirations that dreams are achievable and if not, then they will see the importance of passing on knowledge and guidance to the next generation.

 If you are interested in finding out more about Class People and what we can do to help you, please call me on 01242 898 124 or email marketing@classpeople.co.uk